jronallo/mep-feature-time-rail-thumbnails/README.md

 The latest vtt.js is not currently available from bower.

+## Browser Support

+The plugin currently uses [MutationObserver](http://caniuse.com/mutationobserver) and is disabled for browsers without support.
+You may be able to use a polyfill, but I have not tried that yet.

 ## TODO

 - Make the interval of thumbnails configurable or really use the timestamps in the WebVTT file rather than relying on 5 second increments.